Ruppeiner geometry

 where T is the temperature of the system under consideration.
-Proof of the conformal relation can be easily done when one writes down the first law of thermodynamics (dU=TdS+...) in differential form with a few manipulations.
+Proof of the conformal relation can be easily done when one writes down the first law of thermodynamics (dU = TdS + ...) in differential form with a few manipulations.
 The Weinhold geometry is also considered as a thermodynamic geometry.
 It is defined as a Hessian of the internal energy with respect to entropy and other extensive parameters.

 It has long been observed that the Ruppeiner metric is flat for systems with noninteracting underlying statistical mechanics such as the ideal gas.
 Curvature singularities signal critical behaviors.
 In addition, it has been applied to a number of statistical systems including Van der Waals gas.
 Recently the anyon gas has been studied using this approach.

 Application to black hole systems

-In the last five years or so, this geometry has been applied to black hole thermodynamics, with some physically relevant results.
+This geometry has been applied to black hole thermodynamics, with some physically relevant results.
 The most physically significant case is for the Kerr black hole in higher dimensions, where the curvature singularity signals thermodynamic instability, as found earlier by conventional methods.